For researchers in the hard and social sciences as well as the humanities

 The application deadline is September 15, 2022.

-The application process is administered by the Council for International Exchange of Scholars.
+The application process is administered by the Institute of International Education.
 For further information and to apply, please consult IIE's program pages.

 If you have not already established ties with a host institution in the region and are planning to solicit the required letter of invitation, click here for an electronic letter in PDF format from the Franco-American Commission explaining to potential hosts what the program is, how it is funded, and what the requirements for hosting institutions would be.